Optimal Dose

 • Why did they stop using CBD oil?

-• What would they like to know more about?
+• What additional information would they like to know?

 I managed to identify my users: